Thank you for considering Grace College Akron!

 Request official transcripts from the school you most recently attended.
 Transcripts should be sent to firstname.lastname@example.org.

-Once your completed application, school reference, transcripts and official ACT, SAT or CLT scores (if applicable) have been received in our Admissions Office, your application for admission to Grace College Akron will be complete and will be evaluated by the Admissions Committee.
+Once your completed application and transcripts have been received in our Admissions Office, your application for admission to Grace College Akron will be complete and will be evaluated by the Admissions Committee.
 (Grace College reserves the right to request additional information if needed.)
 The Admissions Committee will provide notification within two weeks regarding the status of your application.

 Once admission is granted, a place in the class can be secured by submitting a $50 enrollment deposit.
 You can submit your deposit here.